 East Indian food is so delicious and tasty, once you’ve tried it, you’ll be craving for more.
 From appetizers or breads, to main courses or desserts, you’ll be left drooling!

 Have you ever been in a situation where you are having guests over for dinner for an occasion and are not sure what to cook?
 Well, not in our home!
-If you know there’s an occasion coming up, dinner menus are decided well in advance and even the prepartions begin days before the big occasion.
-There’s never just one of each dish, there’s always a range of options from appetizers, to main dishes and desserts too.
+If you know there’s an occasion coming up, dinner menus are decided well in advance and even the preparations begin days before the big occasion.
+Come Easter or Christmas or just a birthday celebration, there’s never just one of each dish, there’s always a range of options from appetizers, to main dishes and desserts too.

-You don’t have to guess anymore, here is a quick guide to the dishes we serve and relish for Christmas dinner, celebrations, parties, and also other festive occasions.
+You don’t have to guess anymore!
+Here is a quick guide to the dishes we serve and relish for Christmas dinner, Easter lunch, anniversary celebrations, birthday parties, and also other festive occasions.
 Add them to your dinner party menu this year, and let us know how your guests like them!